alangindi/alangindi.github.io/reading_list.md

 permalink: /readinglist/
 ---

-Below are some books, textbooks, and articles that I've found interesting.
+These are some books, textbooks, and articles that I've found interesting.

 Books:
 - Without Precedent